shankerkarra/student-workbook/src/reflections/wk1/day1.md

 Introduction to Code Works
 Environment Setup

-In your own words, why we use Git?
+## In your own words, why we use Git?

+Git is used for Version-Control.

-What are the cool benefits of having multiple branches?
+## What are the cool benefits of having multiple branches?
+Code can be reverted back; Future developements can be implemented.

-What is the differnce between Git and Github? test it
+## What is the differnce between Git and Github?
-Ok  let wat
+Git is local Version-control and Github is a repository.